dmsurti/AssimpKit/README.md

 If you are developing an `iOS` application, set the `Enable Bitcode` under `Build Settings->Build Options` of your target to `NO`.

-Git LFS
----

-If you fork or clone this project, ensure you have `git lfs` installed as it is used for the dependent static libs.

 Getting Started with AssimpKit
 ---